 For additional information you should also take a look at a solicitor’s website and check their social media.
 These platforms will help you achieve a better understanding of the type of work the solicitor does and you may even get the opportunity to read some of their success stories!

-This article was produced by Laura Giblin, a Trainee Solicitor and Sarah Barrett, a Solicitor in the Personal Injury Team at Ashtons Legal.
+This article was produced by the Personal Injury Team at Ashtons Legal.
 The Firm act as personal injury specialists in the East Anglian region and beyond, boasting a number of ‘leading individual’ personal injury lawyers, all of whom are APIL accredited.